fluxcd/flux2/docs/guides/helmreleases.md

     replicaCount: 2
 ```

-The `chart.spec.chart` is the name of the chart as made available by
-the Helm repository, and may not include any aliases.

-The `chart.spec.version` can be a fixed semver, or any semver range
-(i.e. `>=4.0.0 <5.0.0`).

 The `chart.spec` values are used by the helm-controller as a template
 to create a new `HelmChart` resource in the same namespace as the
 `sourceRef`.
 The source-controller will then lookup the chart in the
-artifact of the referenced `HelmRepository`, fetch the chart, and make
+artifact of the referenced source, and either fetch the chart for a
+`HelmRepository`, or build it from a `GitRepository`.
+It will then
-it available as a `HelmChart` artifact to be used by the
+make it available as a `HelmChart` artifact to be used by the
 helm-controller.

+The `chart.spec.chart` can either contain:

+* The name of the chart as made available by the `HelmRepository`
+  (without any aliases), for example: `podinfo`
+* The relative path the chart can be found at in the `GitRepository`,
+  for example: `./charts/podinfo`

+The `chart.spec.version` can be a fixed semver, or any semver range
+(i.e. `>=4.0.0 <5.0.0`).
+It is ignored for `HelmRelease` resources
+that reference a `GitRepository` source.

 !!! hint "Advanced configuration"
     The `HelmRelease` offers an extensive set of configurable flags